pmem/pmemkv/CONTRIBUTING.md

 * In `doc/ENGINES-experimental.md`, add `mytree` section

-# Configuring Github fork
+# Configuring GitHub fork

 To build and submit documentation as an automatically generated pull request, the repository has to be properly configured.

-* [Personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for Github account has to be generated.
+* [Personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for GitHub account has to be generated.
   * Such personal access token has to be set in pmemkv repository's [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) as `DOC_UPDATE_GITHUB_TOKEN` variable.

 * `DOC_UPDATE_BOT_NAME` secret variable has to be set.
-In most cases it will be the same as Github account name.
+In most cases it will be the same as GitHub account name.

 * `DOC_REPO_OWNER` secret variable has to be set.
-Name of the Github account, which will be target to make an automatic pull request with documentation.
+Name of the GitHub account, which will be target to make an automatic pull request with documentation.
-  In most cases it will be the same as Github account name.
+  In most cases it will be the same as GitHub account name.

-To enable automatic images pushing to Github Container Registry, following variables:
+To enable automatic images pushing to GitHub Container Registry, following variables:

 * `CONTAINER_REG` existing environment variable (defined in workflow files, in .github/ directory) has to be updated to contain proper GitHub Container Registry address (to forking user's container registry),